UBehrmann/PW5/README.md

 We used transfer learning because we didn't have enough data to train the model from scratch.
 We froze the base model.
 We then added our layers on top of the base model.

+### "Fine tuning"

+We've tried to fine tune the model.
+For that we trained the model with the base model frozen.
 Then we unfroze a few layers of the base model, changed the learning rate of the optimizer and trained the whole model.
 This way we could fine tune the features the base model learned and optimize the recognition of the keys.

 ```python
 model = get_model() # We reinitialize the model